 - Officeworks will take up to five items at a time of computer/computer related accessories (stores at Bondi Junction & Alexandria).

 - Recycling Near You website for other options.

-- Arnies Recon will collect and recycle e-waste, small appliances like toasters, microwaves, tools and larger appliances like washers, driers, dishwashers and air conditioning units etc. Arrange a FREE pick up from your home at any time.
+- Arnies Recon will collect and recycle e-waste, small appliances like toasters, microwaves, tools and larger appliances like washers, driers, dishwashers and air conditioning units etc.

 - The Reconnect Project - refurbishes and distributes devices to people in need.
 They accept donations of mobile phones, tablets and laptops in any age or condition for repair/refurbish.